pypa/packaging.python.org/source/tutorials/packaging-projects.rst

     code files to include.
 Eventually much of this configuration may be able to move to :file:`pyproject.toml`.

-    Open :file:`setup.py` and enter the following content.
+    Open :file:`setup.cfg` and enter the following content.
 Update the package name to include your username (for example, ``example-pkg-theacodes``), this ensures that you have a unique package name and that your package doesn't conflict with packages uploaded by other people following this tutorial.